frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `duration`

-A duration of time.
+The field contains a duration of time.

 **Native Representaiton**

 If supported, values `MUST` be natively represented by a data format.
-If not supported, values `MUST` be represented as strings following the rules below.
+If not supported, values `MUST` be represented as strings as per [XML Schema `duration`](http://www.w3.org/TR/xmlschema-2/#duration).

-We follow the definition of [XML Schema duration datatype](http://www.w3.org/TR/xmlschema-2/#duration) directly and that definition is implicitly inlined here.

-The duration is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
+The duration `MUST` be in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.
 Date and time elements including their designator `MAY` be omitted if their value is zero, and lower order elements `MAY` also be omitted for reduced precision.

 ### `geopoint`

-The field contains data describing a geographic point.
+The field contains data describing a geographic point i.e. `lon` and `lat` values that are floating point numbers.

 **Native Representaiton**